sanjaygitdutta/sanjaygitdutta-README.md/README.md

 Hi 👋, I'm Sanjay Dutta
 ![Profile views](https://komarev.com/ghpvc/?username=SanjayDutta&label=Profile%20views&color=0e75b6&style=flat)

-A Passionate **AI & Data Science Learner** from India and Student of IIT PATNA in filed of Artificial inteligence & Cybersecurity(BS-MS)
+A Passionate **AI & Data Science Learner** from India and Student of IIT PATNA in filed of Artificial intelligence & Cybersecurity(BS-MS)
 **Professional Stock Market Trader** with 3+ years of experience 📈 and Always try to execute a new creative idea and implementing AI in it.

 ---